natelewis/ssl/README.md

 ssl/key.pem
 ```

-Also if you controlled the client and the server, you can use the root certificates also generated to create an warning free conversation.
+Also if you controlled the client and the server, you can use the root certificates also generated to create a warning free conversation.